 M{cust} is a set of methods for which the user supplies custom abstractions of the kind described in Section 7.2.
 All other methods are inlined before Step 1; we assume those methods are not recursive.
 During PTE analysis, invocations of methods in M{cust} are treated as skipped invocation sites.
 M{cust} is the only analysis parameter that affects Step 1.
 We require $M{cust} \supseteq M{fun}$.
 For convenience, we assume that all exceptions thrown by methods in M{cust} are caught by the caller; this can always be satisfied by modifying the program to catch and re-throw the exceptions.
-This assumption ensures that all exceptions thrown by the method being analyzed are thrown explicitly.
 We also assume that information does not escape through methods in M{cust} .
-This assumption could easily be eliminated by supplying, for each method in \mathcal{M}{cust} , a characterization of which parameters' values might escape, and generalizing the definitions of $Stmt{esc}$ and esc(st) to reflect that values may also escape via method invocations.
+This assumption could easily be eliminated.